 Month one of blogging is done and dusted and I found starting a blog with WordPress.org easier than expected, but I gravely underestimated the workload.

-Let’s just get something straight from the get-go: I am not attempting to teach anyone how to blog or set up a blog.
+Let’s just get something straight from the get-go: I am not attempting to teach anyone how to blog or how to set up a blog.
 Goodness No!
 This is merely a short explanation of why we started this blog and how I’ve set it up so far.
 A record of sorts if you may.

 Maybe one day, I’ll have a number 1 online blogging course to sell too.
 You never know.
 Hopefully, I’ll be one of the ninja bloggers who share, rather than sell, their blogging tutorials.

 What is a Blog?